Almost Shortest Paths with Near-Additive Error in Weighted Graphs: Introduction

 The running time of \cite{C00,E01} is close (up to $n^\rho$, for an arbitrarily small constant $\rho >0$) to the lower bound of $\Omega(m + n\cdot s)$.
 This is unlike other aforementioned algorithms, whose running time is much larger, i.e., $\Omega(\min\{m \cdot s,n^2\})$.
 However, the algorithms of \cite{C00,E01} suffer from a number of drawbacks.
 First, their additive term is linear in the maximum edge weight $W_{\max}$.
 Second, the coefficient $\beta$ in them is quite large, even for a relatively large values of the parameter $\rho$.
-Third, as was mentioned above, they return distance estimates, as opposed to actual paths that implement these estimates.
+Third, as was mentioned above, the algorithm of \cite{E01} returns distance estimates, as opposed to actual paths that implement these estimates, and in the algorithm of \cite{C00} the coefficient $\beta$ of the additive term is super-constant (specifically, polylogarithmic in $n$).

-In the current paper we address these issues, and devise an algorithm for $(1 + \eps,\beta\cdot W)$-ASP for $S \times V$ with running time $O((m +s n)n^\rho)$, for an arbitrarily small parameter $\rho > 0$, with $\beta = (1/\rho)^{O(1/\rho)}$.
+In the current paper we address these issues, and devise an algorithm for \((1 + \eps,\beta\cdot W)\)-ASP for \(S \times V\) with running time \(O((m +s n)n^\rho)\), for an arbitrarily small parameter \(\rho > 0\), with \(\beta = (1/\rho)^{O(1/\rho)}\).
 This algorithm does report paths, rather than just distance estimates.
 Note also that the additive term grows linearly with the {\em local} maximum edge weight, i.e., with the weight of heaviest edge on each particular source-destination shortest path, as opposed to the {\em global} maximum edge weight $W_{\max}$.
 Finally, its coefficient $\beta$ is significantly smaller than $\beta_{Elk} = (1/\rho)^{O({{\log (1/\rho)} \over \rho})}$, though it is admittedly still quite large\footnote{We are able to further decrease $\beta$ to $2^{O(1/\rho)}$, at the expense of increasing the multiplicative stretch from $1+\eps$ to $3+\eps$.}.
 (The coefficient $\beta_{Coh}$ of \cite{C00} depends polylogarithmically on $n$, while the coefficient $\beta$ in \cite{E01} and here are independent of $n$.)

 We also extend an algorithm of Dor et al. \cite{DHZ00} to weighted graphs.
 Specifically, the algorithm of \cite{DHZ00} works for {\em unweighted} undirected graphs.
 For any parameter $\kappa = 1,2,\ldots$, it provides an additive $2(\kappa - 1)$-APASP in $\tO(n^{2+1/\kappa})$ time.
 Our extension applies to {\em weighted} undirected graphs.
 It computes additive $2(\kappa-1)W$-approximation for all pairs shortest paths within the same time $\tO(n^{2+1/\kappa})$, i.e., for any vertex pair $u,v \in V$, it produces a path of length at most $d_G(u,v) + 2(\kappa - 1)\cdot W(u,v)$, where $W(u,v)$ is as in (\ref{eq:near_add}).